 Smartlook supports single sign-on (SSO) using the SAML 2.0 protocol.
-SSO will allow members of your organization to access Smartlook via the identity provided by your SAML identity provider.
+SSO allows members of your organization to access Smartlook via the identity provided by your SAML identity provider.

 Single sign-on configuration

-To begin please open single sign-on section in Smartlook settings.
-If you cannot see this section you don't have sufficient permissions for SSO configuration in your organization.
+To begin, please open the single sign-on section in Smartlook settings.
+If you cannot see this section, you don't have sufficient permissions for SSO configuration in your organization.
 Please contact your organization's admin.

-You can choose from three ways of uploading your SAML identity provider's metadata into Smartlook
+You can choose from 3 ways of uploading your SAML identity provider's metadata into Smartlook:

-If possible we recommend that you provide URL of your identity provider's metadata XML file.
+If possible, we recommend that you provide the URL of your identity provider's metadata XML file.
 This can be done by clicking the Set metadata URL button in the Configuration section.
-If you provide the URL Smartlook can automatically renew your metadata in case they expire and you will not have to worry.
-In case the renewal fails, we will let you know by email.
+If you provide the URL, Smartlook can automatically renew your metadata in case it expires and, you'll not have to worry about it disappearing.
+In case the renewal fails, we'll let you know by email.

 You can also upload metadata file contents by clicking the Upload metadata button.
-This way we cannot automatically renew your metadata but we'll let you know by email so that you can upload new version.
+This way, we cannot automatically renew your metadata, but we'll let you know by email so that you can upload a new version.

 You can check which metadata URL, if any, we'll be using and for how long your metadata will be valid in the middle of the Configuration section of your SSO settings page.

-In case neither of the two methods above are applicable, you can manually fill in your metadata.
-You'll need to fill in entity ID (sometimes known as issuer), both login and logout endpoints and add at least one certificate of your SAML identity provider.
+In case neither of the 2 methods above are applicable, you can manually fill in your metadata.
+You'll need to fill in the entity ID (sometimes known as the issuer), both login and logout endpoints, and add at least 1 certificate of your SAML identity provider.

-To finish the configuration, domains of your organization's member's emails are required, please fill in at least one email domain that members of your organization use into the Domains section.
-Please bear in mind that all users that enter email addresses with the domains you provide will be redirected to login at your identity provider.
+To finish the configuration, the domains of your organization's members' emails will be required.
+Please fill in at least 1 email domain that members of your organization use into the Domains section.
+Please bear in mind that all users that enter email addresses with the domains you provide will be redirected to log in at your identity provider.

 The only thing that's left to do in Smartlook is to turn on SSO for your users by clicking the toggle at the top part of Configuration section.
-Now in case you haven't already configured Smartlook on your identity provider you need to either download Smartlook's metadata file or copy it's link.
+Now, in case you haven't already configured Smartlook on your identity provider, you'll need to either download Smartlook's metadata file or copy its link.
 It can be found at the top part of the SSO settings section.
-Information about how to setup Smartlook SAML SSO with few common identity providers can be found in the next section.
-After this last step your single sign-on should be fully configured and working.
+Information about how to set up Smartlook SAML SSO with a few common identity providers can be found in the next section.
+After this last step, your single sign-on should be fully configured and working.

-When SSO is turned on all members of your organization have to use SSO for login and registration.
-However admins can still log in via email and password.
-This means that if you make a mistake when configuring your single sign-on or your metadata expires your admins will still be able to access Smartlook and fix all issues.
+When SSO is turned on, all members of your organization have to use SSO for login and registration purposes.
+However, admins can still log in via email and password.
+This means that if you make a mistake when configuring your single sign-on or your metadata expires, your admins will still be able to access Smartlook and fix any issues.

 Configuring Smartlook SAML for common identity providers